TheCoinTosser/MachineLearningGoogleSeries/README.md

 **6. Recipe 6 - Train an Image Classifier with TensorFlow for Poets**
 * Goal: Train our first classifier that will take as input raw images and predict between 5 types of flowers.
 * Category: Multiclass classification.
-* Changes made: I have not used a Docker container in order to set-up everything needed.
-Instead, I've written a readme.txt file with instruction on how to download, install and configure everything from scratch.
+* Changes made: I have not used a Docker container in order to set-up what is needed.
+Instead, I've written a readme.txt file with instructions on how to download, install and configure everything from scratch.
 Finally, for the testing dataset, I've added 4 tests for each type of flower.
-For each type, the first image contains the flower by itself.
+The first image contains the flower by itself.
 The second contains a bunch of flowers.
-The third is a cartoonish/drawing and the forth is an image I figure would be hard for the classifier to get it right.
+The third is a cartoonish/drawing and the forth is an image I figured would be hard for the classifier to get it right.

 **7. Recipe 7 - Classifying Handwritten Digits with TF.Learn**
 * Goal: Train a classifier to predict digits from 0 to 9 using TensorFlow.
 * Category: Multiclass classification.
 * Changes made: Again, I have not used the docker container to get tensorflow.
 Instead I've decided to compile TensorFlow myself to get better performance.
-If you don't want to do that, there are easier ways to get TensorFlow (https://www.tensorflow.org/install/).
+If you don't want to do that, there are much easier ways to get TensorFlow (https://www.tensorflow.org/install/).
 Finally, I've just made a few minor changes to the code in order to make it work with the latest version of TensorFlow.